 What is an Indigenous (Onkwehon:we) Midwife?

 This title is a legally recognized title for a legitimate health care professional is used for Indigenous Midwives who are practicing within the non-registered model for reasons of sovereignty and self-identity.
 The Indigenous Midwife is accountable to their community in a formal manner that allows the community to ensure all practitioners are safe, fully qualified, authorized and continue to update their skills and knowledge.
-Midwives provide care specific to the childbearing year, including the prenatal, labor, birth and postpartum periods.
-Midwives provide information, support, and guidance for the many decisions and changes that the childbearing year brings.
-The Midwifery Model of Care is based on a continuity of care, informed decision making, choice of birth place, collaboration and working as autonomous care providers.
+Indigenous Midwives protect the sacred ceremony of birth, and see every birth as a creation story.
+Traditionally, Midwives were seen as medicine women.
+They carry the knowledge of plant medicine, and ceremony.
+Our Midwives work with The Midwifery Model of Care, that is based on a continuity of care, informed decision making, choice of birth place, collaboration and working as autonomous care providers.

 Who We Serve: